 8. Develop a digital procurement strategy

-Implementing a digital procurement strategy should be considered a priority, since it enables organizations to spend more time with suppliers and the strategic part of procurement, rather on administrative tasks and transactions.
+Implementing a digital procurement strategy should be considered a priority since it enables organizations to spend more time with suppliers and the strategic part of procurement, rather than on administrative tasks and transactions.
 A digital procurement strategy will help businesses deploy the resources they need to obtain outsized gains and make their procurement process agile.

 9. Execute, manage, and refine the strategy

 Once a digital strategy is created, the next step is to execute it.
 As the strategy is executed, it will demand involvement from other business functions (HR, admin, sales, finance).
 After executing the digital procurement strategy, you’ll need to track and measure the progress and success of the implementation.

 Kissflow’s procurement cloud presents tools and a simplified approach to procurement, and an easy you’ll find this a painless way to go digital.